oldpride/tpsup/python3/lib/tpsup/readme.txt

     our perl code had only one module to compile code at run time.
 Expression.pm.

-    the reason is perl's eval is more powerful than python3's eval. python2 eval was as powerful as perl's eval.
+    the reason is perl's eval is more powerful than python3's eval. python3's eval can affect caller's globals() but not locals(). python2 eval was as powerful as perl's eval: it can affect caller's both globals() and locals().

+    our perl's equivalent to exectools.py is perl's eval. our perl's equivalent to modtools.py is not needed.

 --------------------------------------------------------------------------------------------------
 2024/02/18 break dependency loop, or circular import